Weekly Meal Planning

 Designate one or more nights a week for a recurring themed dinner.
 Maybe your theme is a sandwich night or “Breakfast for Dinner” with Korean BBQ sliders or chicken chilaquiles at the center of the plate.
 As long as it’s fairly open-ended and flavor-forward, it won’t get tired, and you won’t feel like you're reinventing the wheel every time you step into the kitchen.
 Better still, you’ll be creating a family activity that everyone looks forward to.

 Schedule Pantry Meals, Don’t Resort to Them

 Slotting an organic pantry meal or two into your bi-weekly meal plan is a good way to give yourself a bit of flexibility while minimizing food waste.
 Simply Organic simmer sauces and spices let you transform odds and ends plus a few essential staple items into meals that feel deliberate, not desperate!
-Pull out tortillas and a pouch of Simply Organic Classic Fajita Simmer Sauce and then go to town with any proteins and veggies you have on hand.
-Stir together cooked vegetables with a can of chickpeas and Simply Organic Korma Simmer Sauce, and you have a nearly instant one-dish meal — and a clean refrigerator!
+Pull out tortillas and a pouch of Classic Fajita Simmer Sauce and then go to town with any proteins and veggies you have on hand.
+Stir together cooked vegetables with a can of chickpeas and Korma Simmer Sauce, and you have a nearly instant one-dish meal — and a clean refrigerator!